utsavdey/Fundamentals-Of-Deep-Learning-Assignments/seq2seq_with_attention/README.md

 5. Batch size = 64
 6. Embedded dimension = 512
 7. Epochs = 20
-The accuracy obtained on the test set is 40.26% and on validation set is 41.93%.
+</br>The accuracy obtained on the test set is 40.26% and on validation set is 41.93%.
+To be noted here is that the predicted output is considered correct only if it exactly matches the reference output(actual target output).
 # Acknowledgements #
 1. The entire project has been developed from the lecture slides of Dr. Mitesh Khapra, Indian Institute of Technology Madras: http://cse.iitm.ac.in/~miteshk/CS6910.html#schedule
 2. https://wandb.ai